dnsimple/dnsimple-support/content/articles/ssl-certificates-email-approval.markdown

 - postmaster@example.com
 - webmaster@example.com

-where `example.com` is the domain you are purchasing a certificate for.
+Where `example.com` is the domain for the certificate being purchased.

 In certain cases, the approval email can be sent to a different contact email address if this is listed in the WHOIS information for the domain. **The approval email cannot be an arbitrary email** or any other email.

 <warning>
 #### Disable Whois Privacy Protection

 Whois Privacy Protection services are known to interfere with the delivery of the approval email.
-Disable the Whois Privacy feature or any another privacy protection service until the order is approved.
+Be sure to temporarily disable the Whois Privacy feature or any another privacy protection service until the order is approved.
 </warning>

 ## Selecting an SSL Certificate Approver Email

-You [select the approver email](/articles/selecting-ssl-certificates-email/) when you purchase the certificate.
-You can also [change the recipient](/articles/changing-ssl-certificates-email) or [resend the approval email](/articles/resending-ssl-certificates-email).
+You [select the approver email](/articles/selecting-ssl-certificates-email/) when you purchase the certificate, which is based upon the contact information listed with your domain.
+You can also [change the recipient](/articles/changing-ssl-certificates-email) or [resend the approval email](/articles/resending-ssl-certificates-email) if needed.